Jann Wenner, 'Rolling Stone,' And The Decline Of Rock 'N' Roll

 And the drugs — crackling Christ, the drugs.
 His formative years, the years in which he became famous and rich and his social circle began to reflect that evolution, were so bombed-out it's a miracle anyone made it out alive, much less the frenetic bull at the center of it all.
 These appetites often sound apocryphal in retrospect, the exaggerations of nostalgia.
 But to hear Hagan tell it, LSD (the San Francisco years) and cocaine (the New York years) were as intrinsic to life at the magazine as paper and typewriters.
 It feels as though every page, for hundreds of them, features a scene driven by consumption.
 Wenner and Thompson's snorts, before jointly interviewing presidential contender Bill Clinton, came after Wenner had mostly given them up.
 Hagan says it was done in citation of the good old days, which is telling.

-Second only to drugs in frequency here is Wenner's amorphous sexuality; an agreement with Jane after their marriage had both chasing paramours of whatever gender (for both) across the country and through the ages, young bodies and talented bodies, damaged ones and tender ones.
+Second only to drugs in frequency here is Wenner's amorphous sexuality; an agreement with Jane after their marriage had both chasing paramours of whatever gender across the country and through the ages, young bodies and talented bodies, damaged ones and tender ones.
 His closeted homosexuality is presented to readers as a central struggle in Wenner's mind — and maybe it was — but his affairs, whichever of them, don't seem to have bothered him much.
 He expresses little hand-wringing over not living his truth, and in fact seems to have reveled in the exploits his secrecy afforded bim.
 Regardless, of course, of their effect on the other person — and of Jane.

 For some years now, Rolling Stone has held a tenuous grasp on its own identity.
 It has downsized its physical magazine format and struggled to establish any cultural primacy in a digital age largely maligned by its founder. ("There's a level of importance to having [journalism] in a magazine still," Wenner told Hagan.)
 His son, Gus Wenner, was appointed to head the magazine's website and is now running the company as a whole.
-That Sticky Fingers, a 507-page book, spends just upwards of 50 pages on the years between 1990 and 2017 (many of those examining the Rock And Roll Hall Of Fame's founding — surprise, backs were stabbed) is darkly illustrative of Wenner and his magazine's fading importance in the post-classic phase of rock.
+That Sticky Fingers, a 507-page book, spends just upwards of 50 pages on the years between 1990 and 2017 (many of those examining the epilogue to the Rock And Roll Hall Of Fame's founding and 1995 museum opening — surprise, backs were stabbed) is darkly illustrative of Wenner and his magazine's fading importance in the post-classic phase of rock.
 These final pages are also, by virtue of Wenner's and Rolling Stone's waning importance through those years, the book's least compelling.
 It's clear that Wenner barely read "A Rape on Campus," the debunked 2014 article which would leave Rolling Stone's journalistic integrity a shambles and cost millions of dollars in settlements.

 Wenner, through Hagan and in his own estimation, was a surrogate for rock 'n' roll and a divining rod for its future.
 He presided over, and encouraged, the slow bleed of idealism from the counterculture and siphoned rank capitalism into it.
 At times it feels like Hagan can't forgive him for it.
 The switch was, we learn, pretty much Wenner's plan, or at least hope, all along.

 Rolling Stone and Jann Wenner planted themselves at the center of music and from it came New Journalism, the deification of John Lennon and Bruce Springsteen, countless household names (Annie Leibowitz, Hunter S. Thompson, Tom Wolfe, Greil Marcus, Matt Taibbi, Cameron Crowe, to name a very small few).
 But the ambition of Wenner and of rock 'n' roll seems to have led to an erosion of hope in both.
 They came of age in tandem, amidst a looser time, with more cracks in the road of possibilities for lovely new worms to crawl out of, and for money trees to germinate beneath.
 Those trees eventually grew tall, bending the street around their fissures and growing into domineering, obstinate oaks.
 There's no tragedy in that, maybe, except to reiterate a lesson we already know: Most people aren't anywhere near the steering wheel of this world — and those who are aren't planning to pick us up on the way to the Gulfstream.
-Wenner's genius then, maybe, lies in convincing us he might.
+Wenner's genius then, maybe, lies in having convinced us he might.